From Hype to Collapse: Investigating Rug Pull Scams on Solana: Anatomy of Rug Pulls on Solana

 \subsection{Token Behavior Characteristics}

-To systematically analyze the differences between Rug Pull tokens and legitimate tokens on Solana and to provide a basis for the design of subsequent detection methods, we construct a small-scale sample dataset of 182 tokens.
+To systematically analyze the differences between Rug Pull tokens and legitimate tokens on Solana and to inform the behavioral criteria used in large-scale candidate labeling, we construct a small-scale sample dataset of 182 tokens.
 The dataset consists of 117 Rug Pull tokens collected from previously identified fraud reports with clear evidence of malicious behavior, and 65 legitimate tokens verified by the isVerified mechanism~\cite{jup_Verif} of the Jupiter DEX Aggregator with an Organic Score~\cite{jup_score} of at least 80.
 Note that the selection criteria do not restrict the dataset to long-established assets or stablecoins.
 Specifically, among the legitimate tokens, five were created less than one month prior to the experiments, and twelve were created less than two months earlier, ensuring that the dataset also captures characteristics of newly issued yet legitimate tokens.

-We categorize the identified tokens in the small-scale dataset according to their fraud behavior patterns based on the analysis of the Solana Rug Pull process provided earlier.
-The final classification results indicate that 2 tokens are Freeze Authority Abuse Rug Pulls, 26 are Liquidity Withdrawal Rug Pulls, and 89 exhibit Pump-and-Dump Rug Pull behavior.
+Following the preceding analysis of the Solana Rug Pull workflow, we classify each token in the manually verified benchmark according to its primary on-chain execution and profit-taking mechanism.
+The resulting taxonomy covers all 117 confirmed Rug Pull tokens in the benchmark: 2 tokens are classified as Freeze Authority Abuse Rug Pulls, 26 as Liquidity Withdrawal Rug Pulls, and 89 as Pump-and-Dump Rug Pulls.

 After completing token labeling, we conduct a multi-dimensional comparative statistical analysis between fraudulent and legitimate tokens.
 The indicators cover four types of on-chain behavioral characteristics: lifecycle length, holder count, liquidity pool health, and the frequency and temporal distribution of DeFi behaviors, aiming to reveal the differences in their on-chain behavioral patterns.
 As detailed in Table~\ref{tab:cmp}, the statistical results reveal differences between Rug Pull and legitimate tokens, with Rug Pull tokens generally exhibiting a pattern characterized by extremely short lifecycles, rapid liquidity withdrawal, and a strong temporal concentration of transaction activity on the first day after deployment.
 Specifically, fraudulent tokens display a median lifecycle of merely 0.01 days and minimal holder counts, with the vast majority of their DeFi interactions occurring on the day of creation, accompanied by evident liquidity exhaustion.
 In contrast, legitimate tokens demonstrate sustained long-term activity and robust liquidity growth.